 3. Get your Home and Yard Dog Safe and Prepare a Spare Room for him

 Is your house dog safe?
-Making your house dog safe doesn't mean checking the bolts of your house.
-Instead, you’ve to make it hazards-free, including your yard.
+Making your house dog safe doesn’t mean checking the bolts of your house.
+Instead, you’ve to make it hazard-free, including your yard.
 For this purpose, check out these life-threatening obstacles and make your house safe for your lovely pup.

 - No windows are open.

 - No chemicals or toxic compounds are within reach.

 - The trash can is unshakable: consider the weight and height of the can.

 To add more safety, you can bring him an exercise pen.
 In this way, you’ll also train him in his area.

 You never want a wandering dog, nor does your dog like it.
 Your dog needs space.
 So, get him an ample area.

 The area also needs to be safe and less crowded because your dog will love to sleep in his area for 18-20 hours.
 Indeed, enjoying an undisturbed sleep will surely result in a cheerful dog.
 It’s where you’ll also keep all your dog’s essentials handy: water and food bowls, toys.

 4. Get your Dog Safe through Identification and Bring him Home